byeonggyuCho/TIL/javascript/promise.md

 ## then Method
-프로미스객체는 then 메소드를 가진다.<br/>
+Promise has then Method.<br/>
-When Promise is fullfilled or rejected the respective handler function (onFulfilled or onRejected) will be called asynchronously<br>
+When Promise is fullfilled or rejected the respective handler function (onFulfilled or onRejected) will be called asynchronously.<br>
-then Method는 Promise를 리턴하는데 그 Promise는 다음 특징을 갖는다.
+Then Method return new Promise, it has following features.

 ### 1.Parameter